 This page provides an overview about managing object stores.

-- A local object store bucket for tiering and snapshots.
+A local object store bucket for tiering and snapshots.

-- Scaling of object store capacity.
+Scaling object store capacity.

-- Increasing the total tiering capacity of filesystems.
+Increasing total tiering capacity for filesystems.

-- Backing up data in a remote site.
+Backing up data in a remote site.